intelligencegroup-io/password-mutation-tool/README.md

 ## Overview

-This tool is designed for **red teamers, penetration testers, and security researchers** who need to generate **highly targeted password lists for password hash cracking**.
-By leveraging **Hashcat rule files**, the tool applies advanced transformations to user-provided keywords, creating **realistic password variations** that align with an organisation's password patterns.
+This tool is designed for **red teamers, penetration testers, and security researchers** who need to generate **highly targeted password lists**.
+By leveraging **rule files**, the tool applies advanced transformations to user-provided keywords, creating **realistic password variations** that align with an organisation's naming patterns, culture, and tendencies.

-## 🎯 Use Case: Password Hash Cracking in Red Team Engagements
+## 🎯 Use Case: Targeted Wordlist Generation in Security Engagements

-When a red team captures a **password hash**, they can use this tool to generate **context-aware, high-probability password guesses** based on the target organisation’s naming conventions, culture, and password tendencies.
+Instead of relying on generic wordlists, professionals can generate tailored variations based on company names, departments, projects, or cultural references.
+This produces **high-probability guesses** aligned with the target organisation’s environment.

 ### **Example Scenario**

-A penetration tester has captured a hash from an organisation named **"AcmeCorp"**.
-Instead of relying on generic wordlists, they can generate tailored variations:
+A penetration tester is assessing an organisation named **"AcmeCorp"**.
+Instead of using a broad wordlist, they can generate customised variations:

 ```bash
 Enter keywords (comma-separated): AcmeCorp
 ```

-The tool applies **real-world password transformations**, generating:
+The tool applies **real-world transformations**, generating:

 ```
 AcmeCorp!